hrbrmstr/waffle/README.md

 ## NOTE

 The `master` branch is the stable branch of `waffle`.

 The current in-development branch is [`1.0.0`](https://github.com/hrbrmstr/waffle/tree/1.0.0) if you want to play with bleeding edge features (like the new waffle geom).

-## What's Inside The Tin?
+## What’s Inside The Tin?

 The following functions are implemented: